ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/programming-language.rst

 Compiler
 --------

-The certified core library is being build with the safety Qualified Ferrocene compiler.
+The certified core library is being built with the safety qualified Ferrocene compiler.
 It is qualified for the same safety standards as the core library, see :doc:`evaluation-plan:index`.

 The Ferrocene compiler uses Rust as defined by the Ferrocene language specification.